daniellesloan/studyGroup/Reprothon2021/Misc_resources/Tutorial_Reprothon2021.md

 **1. Click on the link below to obtain a question**

 Here is a link to the [<span style="color: blue">Question Generator</span>](https://shiny.abdn.ac.uk/biostat/Reprothon/) which will take you to our ShinyApp.
-Press teh button "Get A New Sample" and this will generate a link to a StackOverflow question, please click this link!
+Press the button "Get A New Sample" and this will generate a link to a StackOverflow question, please click this link!

 <p align=centre>
 <img src="../images/confused_cat1.jpg" style="max-width:100%;">